MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <details>

 <summary>When Stageview is invoked, the content opens in Collaborative Stageview but gets loaded in the main Teams window instead of a new window.
-How to open in a new Teams window?</summary>
+How to open the content in a new window?</summary>

 Ensure that your `contentUrl` domain is accurately reflected in the manifest `validDomains` property.
-For more information, see [app manifest schema](resources/schema/manifest-schema.md).
+For more information, see [app manifest schema](../resources/schema/manifest-schema.md).

 </br>